 - I’d hate it if one of us got sick.
 Let’s keep our six-foot distance for now.

-Employees and students who refuse to comply with the guidelines and policies included in UCO’s Bringing the Bronchos Back fall reopening plan are subject to disciplinary action, in accordance with the applicable faculty, staff or student handbook policy.
+Faculty, staff and students who refuse to comply with the guidelines and policies included in UCO’s Bringing the Bronchos Back fall reopening plan are subject to disciplinary action, in accordance with the applicable faculty, staff or student handbook policy.

 Vendors, visitors and patients who refuse to comply are subject to having their access to campus suspended or terminated.